bira37/gitver/README.md

 ### How it works

 First of all, you must commit every pending change inside the repo before.
 If git repository is not clean, the command will fail.
-Starting with a VERSION file in current directory containing `0.0.0`, running `gover -i major -p beta -l myapp` will do the following:
+Starting with a VERSION file in current directory containing `0.0.0`, running `gitver -i major -p beta -l myapp` will do the following:

 - Change VERSION file content to `1.0.0-beta`
 - Create a commit with message `myapp-1.0.0-beta` (shown below)